shoedler/slang/README.md

 - [ ] Move `values_equal` to types (`bool ObjClass.__eq(a: Value, b: Value)`) - this would make `values_equal` obsolete.
 - [ ] Make a `immortal` flag on `Obj` to prevent it from being collected.
 This could be a big perf gain - though we still have to make sure that nested objects "inherit" this flag.
 - [ ] Use `memcpy` for concat and such (See `Seq(Tuple)` ctor for an example).
-Check for for-loops in the builtin methods.
+Check for for-loops in the native methods.
 Need to test if this copies values by reference or by value.
 Needs a decision on on how we want to handle that.
 - [ ] Implement a string builder and use it everywhere.
 This is a must-have.
 - [ ] Inline `push()`, `peek()` and `pop()` in the Vm.
 - [ ] Make a `NATIVE_METHOD_RUNTIME_ERROR(class_name, method_name)` macro, which throws a runtime error with a nice prefix and always returns `NIL_VAL`.
 Use this in all `NATIVE_METHOD_IMPL` functions.